How Hindi Crime Web Series Have An Upper Caste, Anti-Minority Bias

 The second season of Rangbaaz does pretty much the same, by showing the lead character Amarpal Singh (Jimmy Shergill) as a bit of a tragic hero.

-This season is based on Ravana Rajput gangster Anandpal Singh, his rivalry with Jat gangster Jivanram Godara and how he was used as a pawn by politicians in the state.
+This season is based on Ravana Rajput gangster Anandpal Singh, his rivalry with Jat gangster Gopal Phogawat and how he was used as a pawn by politicians in Rajasthan.

 Even Sanjay Meena (Mohammad Zeeshan Ayyub), the police office sent to catch Amarpal, is shown as a fan of his from his college days.